 When to Contact a Medical Professional

 Avoid ill-fitting shoes.
-Wear shoes with a wide toe box or flat heels.
+Wear shoes with a wide toe box or lower heels.